xkortex/spaghetr/doc/proto_notes.md

 - Protoc is very, *very* particular.
 - All of the target languages of protobuf are rather opinionated about packaging, in myriad conflicting ways
+- Protip: Arrange protobufs the way you would go files.
+I.e. the directory in which they reside is the package.

 ##### Some code chunks to try to understand packaging patterns as they are currently
 Snippets: